DuncanWalter/card-engine/README.md

 * Switch to another theme/lore for the game (to force originality and get away from STS a bit)
 * Type naming convention change- Foo and Foo Wrapper to FooState and Foo
 * unify all string Id generators!
+* make Entity class to be the super of all current wrapper classes. make action resolver check matches using entity Id.

 * Find someone to help out
 * Make some documentation